smorin/thoughts/THOUGHTS.md

-# HumanLayer Thoughts Management System
+# Thoughts Management System

-The HumanLayer Thoughts system helps developers manage their notes, architecture decisions, and development thoughts separately from code repositories while keeping them tightly integrated with their development workflow.
+The Thoughts system helps developers manage their notes, architecture decisions, and development thoughts separately from code repositories while keeping them tightly integrated with their development workflow.

 ## Overview